 - Get yourself a copy of Sweetspot Pricing and start working out how to improve your prices

-- Book yourself onto the next Remarkable Business programme and work with me and a group of other business people to fix whatever’s making you worse off than working at Tesco
+- Book yourself onto the next Remarkable Business programme and work with a group of other business people and me to fix whatever’s making you worse off than working at Tesco

 Photo credits to Eddie on Flickr and Simon Hutsche from Unsplash, plus a Banksy pic by Duncan Hill vaguely related to the Tesco test and included here just because I like it.